EduardaAChagas/EduardaAChagas/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Internship in App development.
+- 🔭 I’m currently working in App development with Android Kotlin.
--  🌱 I’m currently learning JavaScript and Kotlin.
+-  🌱 I’m currently learning JavaScript, Kotlin and Flutter.
 - 😄 Pronouns: she/her, ela/dela.
 - 📫 How to reach me: eduardamachagas@gmail.com